vinay-ghate/IODumpChaitraChallenge/README.md

 ### Day 8:
 Program to print multiplication table of a number using for loop💻🚀

+### Day 9:
+Program to find factorial of given number.💻🚀

+### Day 9:
+Accept the height of a person in cm and convert it to feet.💻🚀

 Join this group to participate into this challenge 👇 bit.ly/IODUMPdsa